-Just imagine, the country, half the size of Europe with only four cities!
+Just imagine, the country, half the size of Europe with only five cities!

 This is the biggest city in Zambia.
 The population stand at about 2,198,996.
 Lusaka has been Zambia’s capital city since 1935 when it replaced Livingstone as the capital of Northern Rhodesia (as the county was then known)